How to get an Art Job in GameDev – do’s and don’ts

-The industry as a whole, but game art jobs especially, are fiercely competitive - with a large number of applications usually arriving for every single role.
-While some might get fewer applications, it's still overall a highly contested field.
+The industry as a whole, but game art jobs especially, are fiercely competitive.
+With a large number of applications usually arriving for every single role.
+While some might get fewer applications, it’s still overall a highly contested field.
+So how to get an art job effectively?

 How does one approach “putting yourself out there” in the video game art job world?
-The obvious first step is to scout companies that you find to suit your interest best - it's often a simple yet effective way to get in direct contact with the recruiters and could be as easy as that.
+The obvious first step is to scout companies that you find to suit your interest best.
+It’s often a simple yet effective way to get in direct contact with the recruiters.

-However, it's not always so clear-cut - maybe this initial method does not work… what then?
-There are several avenues to go for, and most experts recommend going for all of them to increase your chances: job fairs, Art Station, and social media.
+However, it’s not always so clear-cut – maybe this initial method does not work… what then?
+There are several avenues to go for, and most experts recommend going for all of them to increase your chances.
+Just to name a few: job fairs, Art Station, and social media.

 Game job fairs and meetups